fcojgodoy/teruterubozu/readme.txt

 == Development ==

-This theme is develop at GitHub: https://github.com/fcojgodoy/teruterubozu
+The source code of this theme is available in GitHub: https://github.com/fcojgodoy/teruterubozu